studiokeywi/banjo/docs/index.md

 ## Quick Start

-Check out the [quick start](./examples/quick-start.md) in the examples section of the docs.
+Check out the [quick start](./examples/quick-start.md) in the examples section of the docs for a project that demonstrates Banjo in under 150 lines of code

 ## Features